northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 These are symptoms of using this broken workflow that is often recommended by Unreal educators that don't understand the practical limitations of Live Coding and hotpatching a compiled language like C++.
 # Compiled Language?
 Managed Language?
 What's the difference?

 C++ is a **statically compiled language** that is converted into machine code to be executed directly on the CPU.
-This means that the compiler must know the size of all types ahead of time in order to generate the machine code around them.
-The size of a type cannot change after the program has been compiled as there is no abstraction layer to allow adding/removing parts of memory safely.
+This means that the compiler must know the size and layout of all types ahead of time in order to generate the machine code around them.
+The size and layout of a type cannot change after the program has been compiled as there is no abstraction layer to allow adding/removing parts of memory safely.

 Languages like C#, Java, JavaScript, and even Blueprint/Kismet are **managed/intermediate/intepreted languages**.
 These languages only compile down to bytecode and read by a virtual machine/interpreter that translates these bytecode calls into chunks of machine code that the CPU understands.
 This can be done either at runtime (known as Just-In-Time compilation or JIT) or at compile time (known as Ahead-of-Time or AOT compilation).
 This more modular abstraction layer lends itself to features like being able to dynamically swap out code and modify types at runtime as we aren't dealing with memory nearly as directly as a compiled language like C++.
 The downside to this more abstract approach is the cost of translating these calls to machine code, resulting in poorer performance compared to a compiled language.